Oregon, United States

 When you’ve found an eCommerce business that piques your interest, the first thing you need to do is examine its financial records.

-Although this may not be the most thrilling thing in the world, it is mucho serious.
+Although this may not be the most thrilling thing in the world, it is one of the most important.

 A complete analysis of a company’s profit and loss statement provides insights into all of its revenue and expenses.
 To better understand the business’s actual profits, break down the statement into several sections: